 Medical researchers have found, for example, that a placebo given for pain may be as effective as 8 mg of morphine (a modest dose)2.

-Using brain scans the University of Michigan Health System scientists found that placebo treatment triggers the brains natural painkillers, called endorphins3.
-This study provides the first direct evidence that the brain's own pain-fighting chemicals play a role in the pain-related placebo effect – and that this response corresponds with a reduction in feelings of pain.
+Researchers the University of Michigan Health System discovered that placebo treatment triggers in the brain the production of natural painkillers, called endorphins3.
+This study provides the first direct evidence that the brain's own pain-fighting chemicals play a role in the pain-related placebo effect – and that this response corresponds with a reduction in pain perception.

 3 Costly placebo works better than cheap one

-A 10-cent pill doesn’t kill pain as well as a $2.50 pill, even when they are identical placebos, according to a provocative study by Dan Ariely4, a behavioral economist at Duke University.
+A 10-cent pill doesn’t kill pain as well as a $2.50 pill, even when they are identical placebos, according to a provocative study by Dan Ariely4, a Professor of Psychology and Behavioral Economics at Duke University.

 4 The power of healing ritual

 Sham devices seem to be more effective than sham pills.

 While scientists usually use placebo in clinical trials to test the effectiveness of a real treatment, this experiment compared one placebo to another.
 Researchers investigated whether a sham acupuncture device has a greater placebo effect than an inert pill5.
 The results of this study show that the placebo effect varies by type of placebo used.
 In the second phase of the study, participants receiving sham acupuncture reported a more significant decrease in pain and symptom severity than those receiving placebo pills for the duration of the trials.